camunda/camunda-bpm-examples/usertask/task-form-generated/README.md

 ![Generated Forms Modeler Screenshot][2]

-Form this, the process engine can generate a HTML form which can be displayed in the tasklist:
+From this, the process engine can generate a HTML form which can be displayed in the tasklist:

 ![Generated Forms Screenshot][1]